RichardDooling/Entertainment_Law/Celebrity_Publicity/Celebrity_Publicity.md

 or accomplishments merely because the owner's accomplishments have been highly publicized."

-In [*Haelan Laboratories*](http://scholar.google.com/scholar_case?case=18211552832825571674), the court was concerned with whether a celebrity has the right to the exclusive use of his or her name and likeness.
-In [*Palmer*](http://scholar.google.com/scholar_case?case=18127729155672659732), the court was concerned with whether a person using the celebrity's name for the user's commercial benefit has the right to do so without authorization.
+In [*Haelan Laboratories*][haelan] , the court was concerned with whether a celebrity has the right to the exclusive use of his or her name and likeness.
+In [*Palmer*][palmer], the court was concerned with whether a person using the celebrity's name for the user's commercial benefit has the right to do so without authorization.
 At this point it should be emphasized that we deal here with the unauthorized use of a person's name and likeness for the commercial benefit of the user, not with a city's use of a celebrity's name to denominate a street or school.&hellip;

 The right of publicity was first recognized in Georgia by the Court of Appeals in [*Cabaniss v.
 Hipsley,* (1966)](http://scholar.google.com/scholar_case?case=7744604933524088722).
 There the court held that the plaintiff, an exotic dancer, could recover from the owner of the Atlanta Playboy Club for the unauthorized use of the dancer's misnamed photograph in an entertainment magazine advertising the Playboy Club.
 Although plaintiff had had her picture taken to promote her performances, she was not performing at the Playboy Club.
 The court used Dean William L. Prosser's four-pronged analysis of the right of privacy, saying: ". . . there are four distinct kinds of invasion of four different interests of plaintiff; that there are four disparate torts under a common name.
 These four torts may be described briefly as: